ar-io/docs/docs/src/guides/github-flow.md

 ### Providing Arweave Wallet Keys

 While using permaweb-deploy, you will be uploading data to Arweave using Turbo, as well as performing protected actions on an Arweave Name Token.
-Because of this, you will need to provide the keys to an arweave wallet in order for the actions to be successful.
+Because of this, you will need to provide the keys to an Arweave wallet in order for the actions to be successful.
 The wallet must contain [Turbo Credits](https://ardrive.io/turbo-bundler/) to pay for the upload, and it must either be a controller or the owner of the ArNS name you are trying to update.

 permaweb-deploy requires your wallet keyfile be encoded in base64 format.
 You can convert a local keyfile to base64, and copy the new value to your clipboard by using one of the below commands, depending on your operating system: